Hands of the Ripper

-Hands of the Ripper is a 1971 British horror film, directed by Peter Sasdy for Hammer Film Productions.
-It was written by L. W. Davidson from a story by Edward Spencer Shew, and produced by Aida Young.
-The film was released in the U.S. as a double feature with Twins of Evil.
+Hands of the Ripper is a 1971 British horror film directed by Peter Sasdy and starring Eric Porter, Angharad Rees and Jane Merrow.
+It was produced by Aida Young for Hammer Film Productions, and written by L. W. Davidson from a story by Edward Spencer Shew.
+The film was released in the U.S. as a double feature with Twins of Evil (1971).

 Plot

-The young daughter of Jack the Ripper is witness to the brutal murder of her mother by her father.
-Fifteen years later, she is a troubled young woman who is seemingly possessed by the spirit of her late father.
-While in a psychotic trance she continues his murderous killing spree, but has no recollection of the events afterwards.
+As a three-year-old, the daughter of Jack the Ripper is witness to the brutal murder of her mother by her father.
+Fifteen years later, she is a troubled young girl who is seemingly possessed by the spirit of her late father.
+While in a psychotic trance she continues his murderous spree, but has no recollection of the events afterwards.
 A sympathetic psychiatrist takes her in and is convinced he can cure her condition.
-However, he soon regrets his decision...
+However, he soon regrets his decision.